 Payback times for solar PV systems in Newcastle can be short, with sizeable savings possible by installing a system.
 The table below provides an overview of the case for investing in systems of various sizes in the Newcastle area.
 The table below uses average system prices – keep in mind that lower system prices will deliver even more impressive returns.

 Keep in mind, however, that while lower prices don’t always necessarily mean lower quality, they should be approached with a healthy degree of caution; a solar PV system should continue to produce power for up to 25 years (with inverter replacements every 7-10 years).
 Any system downtime (due to component failure, for example) will result in extended payback periods – not to mention the costs that may be incurred for repairs/replacements not covered under warranty.

-Indicative returns for solar systems @ average Newcastle prices
+Indicative savings and returns for solar panels Newcastle

 |@ 50% self-consumption||@ 70% self-consumption||@ 30% self-consumption||@ 50% self-consumption|